fmidev/metcoop-wg-backend/metcoop-cap-profile.md

 Identifies the message as following MetCoOP CAP Standard, versioned.

-Format: Link to the versioned specification document.
+Format: Link to the versioned specification document staring with profile:cap:

 #### note
 Not used